frictionlessdata/frictionless-py/docs/index.rst

-Welcome to Tabular Validator's documentation!
+Welcome to Good Tables's documentation!
 =============================================

-Tabular Validator is a pipeline interface for validating tabular data.
+Good Tables is a pipeline interface for processing tabular data.

-**data** (currently: as CSV) is passed through a pipeline of **validators**.
+**data** (currently: as CSV and Excel) is passed through a pipeline of **processors**.

 Optionally, the data source is **transformed** as it passes through the pipeline.

-In return, the client receives a **report** on validations performed.
+In return, the client receives a **report** on processing performed.

 Design goals
 ============

-High-level design goals for Tabular Validator:
+High-level design goals for Good Tables:

-* Validate tabular data in CSV and JSON formats
+* Process tabular data in CSV, Excel and JSON formats
-* Provide a suite of small tools that each implement a type of validation to run
+* Provide a suite of small tools that each implement a type of processing to run
-* Provide a pipeline API for registering built-in and custom validators
+* Provide a pipeline API for registering built-in and custom processors
 * Components should be easily usable in 3rd party (Python) code